The Military Medal is the highest French military honor for Non-Commissioned Officers and soldiers.

 The Military Medal by the numbers

-3,000 soldiers receive the Military Medal every year
+Approximately 2,700 French and 30 foreigners receive the Military Medal each year

 More than a million soldiers and NCOs were decorated in a century and a half of existence

 148,000 living military personnel, often veterans, hold the Military Medal

 More than 10,000 women have received the Military Medal since 1859

 The Military Medal was established by the Prince President, future Napoleon III, 50 years after the Legion of Honor, on January 22, 1852.
 He thereby intended to honor the merits of his best troops and to expand the resources at its disposal to reward his soldiers.

 Initially, the new yellow and green ribbon raised more suspicion than enthusiasm from soldiers.
 Everything changed with the second induction ceremony, on May 10, 1852.
 That day, Louis Napoleon decorated 1,705 soldiers and NCOs in front of 80,000 soldiers and a huge crowd of Parisians gathered on the Champ de Mars.